 Nightly Entree Menu

 When it comes to entrees, you’ll find plenty of options from both land and sea.
-The portion sizes are generous but, if you’d like to order two entrees, don’t be shy.
-As with every section of the menu, you can feel free to order as much as you like.
+The portion sizes are generous, but don’t be shy if you’d like to order two entrees.
+As with every menu section, you can feel free to order as much as you like.
 If there’s one department in which the menus might be lacking it’s the vegetarian options, which could definitely stand to be beefed up (pun intended).

 Some of the entrees you’ll find on the menu include: